TwigWorld/django-settings-composer/README.md

 **SETTINGS_COMPOSER_SWITCHES**

 This is a comma separated list of switches in the form (group_name):(switch_name).
-These switches will be applied immediately after all the modules have been loaded.
+These switches will be applied immediately after all the modules have been loaded, but before cleanup.
 They must have been defined somewhere in the loaded settings (see **Advanced Usage**).

 ```
 export SETTINGS_COMPOSER_SWITCHES=debug:off,database:test